pantrypoints/sp/content/en/research/descartes/meteors/discourse-02.md

 - This is similar to how the heat of glowing iron is much more intense than that of embers or flame.

-Assuming the vapor at `E` is as agitated as that at `B`.
-Then it becomes much hotter because its particles are more compressed, and have more force.

-This is similar to how the heat of red-hot iron is much more intense than that of coals or flames.

-This is why we often feel a stronger and more stifling [humid?] heat in summer when the air is calm and equally pressed from all sides as rainclouds, than when it is clearer and more serene [less humid?].
+This is why we often feel a stronger and more stifling heat in summer when the air is calm and equally pressed from all sides to create humidity and rainclouds, than when it is clearer and more serene.

-The vapor at `C` is colder than that at `B`, even though its parts are slightly more compressed.
-This is because they are much less agitated.
+The vapor at `C` is colder than that at `B`, even though its particles are slightly more compressed.
+- This is because they are much less agitated. [has less heat particles]

-Conversely, the vapor at `D` is hotter because its particles are much more compressed and only slightly less agitated.
+Conversely, the vapor at `D` is hotter because its particles are much more compressed, but only slightly less agitated [than B].

+## Descartes' Non-Brownian Motion Versus Physics Entrainment*

+{{< n n="Descartes wrongly assigns the cause of fast, cool breezes to the lack of agitation from the uniform flow.
+This is different from the explanation of Physics which is entrainment" >}}

-The vapor at `F` is colder than that at `E`, although its particles are not less compressed nor less agitated.
+The vapor at `F` is colder than that at `E` even if its particles have the same compression and agitation as `E`.
-- This is because they are more aligned in moving in the same direction.
+- This is because they are moving in the same direction.
 - This prevents them from shaking the small particles of other bodies as much.

-This is like how a strong wind that always blows in the same direction does not shake the leaves and branches of a forest as much as a weaker one that is less steady.
+- This is like how a strong wind that always blows in the same direction does not shake the leaves and branches of a forest as much as a weaker one that is less steady.

 Heat consists in this agitation of the tiny earth-aether particles.

-If you blow hard enough on your fingers held together, the breath coming out of your mouth will seem cold over the top of your hand.
+You can experience this if you blow hard on your fingers held together.

+The breath coming out of your mouth will seem cold over the top of your hand.
 - This is because it moves very fast and with even force.
-- This causes little agitation
+- This causes little agitation [low volume of heat particles]

 Whereas, you will feel it quite warm between your fingers.
 - This is because it moves more unevenly and slowly agitating their tiny particles more.